What Data Should Nonprofits Collect? Overview & Top Tips

 - Bounce Rate: This refers to the percentage of visitors who visit your site and leave, rather than continuing to view other pages or take action on your site.
 If your bounce rate is high, prioritize updating your web pages to provide a better user experience.

-Website data can help you convert visitors into donors.
+What it all boils down to is that website data can help you convert visitors into donors.
 Using that data to optimize your website will boost your online presence and raise awareness for your mission.
+Make sure you’re using all available resources to monitor your website’s performance.

 While collecting data from your own organization is important, harnessing information from third parties helps to promote growth and productivity.
 External data comes from sources outside of your organization and offers information related to your organization’s mission.